 Demonstrate Your Value Continuously After the Sale

-The selling process does not stop once the customer signs the service contract.
+The selling process does not stop once the customer signs the IoT as a service contract.
 While the services you render may sometimes be in the background and be transparent to the customer, you must be proactive and keep the customer informed continuously.
 Whether it be monthly reports, incident alerts and resolutions, status emails, or phone calls, regular proactive communication is critical to the value that you provide to your customer.
 When you have made updates to the software behind the scenes with new features, inform them of that, and provide any of the training necessary.

 When it comes time to renew their contracts, your customers will be aware — through your updates and communications — that you have provided a valuable service.
 Remind them of your value on a consistent basis.